bitsbakery/callme/readme.md

 To recap:

-* If there are several subscriptions and they don't require custom lifetime management, use a member variable of `std::vector<Subscription>` type
+* If there are several subscriptions and they don't require custom lifetime management, use a member variable of the `std::vector<Subscription>` type
-* If a subscription requires custom lifetime management, use a member variable of `std::optional<Subscription>` type
+* If a subscription requires custom lifetime management, use a member variable of the `std::optional<Subscription>` type
-* If there is a single subscription that does not require custom lifetime management, use a member variable of `Subscription` type
+* If there is a single subscription that does not require custom lifetime management, use a member variable of the `Subscription` type

 ### Double subscription